 Which brings us to another problem, not only with this story but with all the “news” we’re getting from the mainstream media these days: reporters have become as politicized as their sources in the intelligence community.
 The Obama holdovers in the national security Establishment are not alone in their campaign to discredit the President.
 The media have been complicit

 all along: indeed, the legacy media’s journalists have been eagerly cheerleading the Russia-gate witch-hunt, and openly proclaiming their hostility to this administration.
 This is in addition to their traditional role as the War Party’s journalistic camarilla.

 While this particular story is not directly linked to Russia-gate, or the President’s political fortunes, what it comes down to is that neither the sources of this story nor those who are reporting

 it can be trusted.
 It could be true that the North Koreans have developed the capability of miniaturizing nuclear warheads, but we just don’t know.
 The observant reader is left in a fog – the fog of an information war in which journalism is not a means of discovering knowledge, but a weapon to be deployed in a political-ideological conflict.

-If the media is on a war footing, wielding the battle-cry “,” then today the truth is tangential – because a few untruths may be necessary in the fight to push back against the “darkness.”
+If the media is on a war footing, wielding the battle-cry “democracy dies in darkness,” then today the truth is tangential – because a few untruths may be necessary in the fight to push back against the “darkness.”

 People complain that there’s too much news, that the sheer volume is overwhelming, and disorienting, but in reality we’re living in a news vacuum because we don’t know what’s true anymore.
 All standards have been thrown out: sure, the mainstream media was never really objective, but now even that pretext has been abandoned.